pahandav/basic-wrangler/README.md

 - [x] Support for output to files that can be transferred directly into disk images

 ## Changelog

+### 0.03.0 - 2019-11-22

+- Changed the BASIC definition and abbreviation routines to use YAML for the definitions.
+- Changed to QBasic-style labeling.
+- Fixed the DATA statement reformatter.
+- Integrated helper scripts into main program with subcommands.
+- Changed logging routine to output debug logs with duallog.
+- Added seperate entry point scripts.

 ### 0.02.0 - 2019-10-27